zuzannna/CoffeeFlavors/README.md

 In order to validate my approach I manually tagged 18 review notes and compared it to the output of the <code>/coffee_flavors.py/</code>, which overalpped in 88%.
 Examining the errors was interesting.
 I noticed, for example, that *caramel* and *fruit* (but not *fruity*) was consistently missing in the output of the <code>/coffee_flavors.py/</code> while *green tea* was falsely tagged as *Green / Vegetative*.
 I discuss why these errors most likely occur and how to fix them in the section "Further steps".

 ![validation](validation.png)

+To do:

+1. detailing installation, usage and contribution instructions.

+requirements
+test
+tradeoffs
+time spent
+egg packaging

 To do with the actual code: